-Category 3 (<10 ft/sec)
+Category 3 (greater than or equal to 10 ft/sec)

 Concrete Lining

 If a channel has velocities high enough to require a concrete lining (when channel velocities exceed 10 ft/sec), methods should be utilized to reduce the velocity of the runoff and reduce erosion at the outlet - a common problem created by the smooth, concrete lining.
 Refer to specification St - Storm Drain Outlet Protection for information regarding energy dissipators.